shitcoinswap/.github/profile/README.md

 # Welcome to Shitcoin Swap

-Shitcoin Swap is an in-development open source brokerage platform developed by shitcoiners for shitcoiners.
-It's capable of natively interacting with any blockchain or digital ledger network, as well as plugging into traditional finance APIs.
+Shitcoin Swap is an in-development open source brokerage platform, capable of natively interacting with any blockchain or digital ledger network, as well as plugging into traditional finance APIs.